 Please consult the official ‘Grey Book’ (Exam Regulations) as well as the current Faculty Handbook (link to be updated).
 There is also a selection of recent exam papers on OXAM.

 Essays and the dissertation are supervised by individual arrangement, normally beginning by the Hilary Term of the first year.
 The two examined papers for the degree are taught through tutorial classes as follows.

-Weekly tutorials will be at 12 noon on Wednesdays in Prof. Bockmuehl’s room (WL2) at Keble, except in week 4 when we will meet instead at 12 on Friday (Nov 2).
+Weekly tutorials will be at 11 AM on Fridays in Prof. Bockmuehl’s room (WL2) at Keble, beginning on 15 October.

 Prescribed Texts in Greek: Mark 1-16 and Luke 9-24.
 See below for essay titles and initial suggested reading for each essay topic.
 (NB many articles and books are available electronically via SOLO.)
 You are encouraged to range beyond the bibliographies provided.